adnanmushtaq1996/Kafka-Graph/README.md

 take network panel in your browser inside ws: you can see our socket running

-Now pass the value from consumer to http://localhost:3000/stream  using requestify npm package // this need to bbe implemented
+Now pass the value from consumer to http://localhost:3000/stream  using requestify npm package

 # Architecture